 Google Ads, formerly AdWords, is not the only platform on which an HVAC contractor can buy ads.
 Companies can also utilize social media advertising, specifically on Facebook, Instagram, & YouTube.
 Like Google Ads, maximizing ad campaigns on social media is a seasonal cat & mouse game.
 Your goal as a contractor is to maximize your financial resources to produce the most significant ROI.

 PPC works well in pockets of time, but organic SEO can keep money coming in all year long.
-During the low points of an HVAC season, there will still be consumers looking for maintenance.
-It’s often not worth it to buy PPC ads for the term maintenance because the volume is not high enough.
+During the low points of an HVAC season, consumers will still be looking for maintenance.
+It’s often not worth buying PPC ads for the term maintenance because the volume is not high enough.

-If you establish an organic ranking for that keyword term, you won’t have to pay to get those leads year-round.
+Establishing an organic ranking for that keyword term won’t have to pay to get those leads year-round.
 Since you can cut your PPC budget during these periods, your ROI will be substantially higher than it would have been with a straight Google Ads campaign.
 Here’s why an organic SEO foundation is critical for year-round leads:

 - Budget Efficiency: Make the best use of your marketing resources